 There are two ways to trigger an equivalent time sampling oscilloscope and each results in a different data viewing format; either a bit stream or an eye diagram.
 Viewing the individual bits in the signal allows the user to see the pattern dependencies in the system, but does not allow for high resolution with large numbers of bits.
 In order to view a bit stream, the trigger must only pulse once during the period of the input pattern and must be at the same relative location in the bit pattern for each event.
-The input signal is then sampled and upon the next trigger event, the incremental delay is added and the bit stream on an equivalent time scope, you must have a repetitive waveform; otherwise a real-time scope is needed.
+The input signal is then sampled and upon the next trigger event, the incremental delay is added and the bit steam is sampled until the entire waveform is acquired.
+In order to view a bit stream on an equivalent time scope, you must have a repetitive waveform; otherwise a real-time scope is needed.
 The triggering process to display a bit stream waveform is shown in Figure 3.